 OECD Home › Trade › By Date

-Multilateral agreement to cut red tape in international trade would dramatically reduce trading costs and add a substantial boost to the global economy, according to new OECD research.
+OECD research shows that multilateral agreement to cut red tape in international trade would dramatically reduce trading costs and add a substantial boost to the global economy.

 Governments intervene in non-renewable natural resources sectors more than in many others, including through the use of export taxes and quotas.
 This paper aims to increase understanding of the economic effects of export restrictions, in particular as they apply to the mining sector.